 Difficulty level: 4 out of 5

-The Playstation port of Metal Slug features mid-level loading, something the Neo Geo CD and Saturn versions lacked.
+The PlayStation port of Metal Slug features mid-level loading, something the Neo Geo CD and Saturn versions lacked.
 But gameplay wise it's much like the other versions, so it's not that difficult to get through until the fifth level.

 Mortal Kombat II